Episode 4:

 However, access remains below the majority threshold, and many of the roles driving growth are not core technical positions.
 Instead, demand is concentrated in customer-facing, administrative, and business support functions connected to the broader digital economy.

 As a result, the sector reflects an important but incomplete mobility pathway—where high-value opportunity exists, but is not yet broadly accessible.
+This makes Information & Technology a high-value but incomplete pathway—where targeted efforts to expand access could unlock significantly more mobility.

 Common roles (by posting volume)